Dandashii/Product-Management/README.md

-<h5> The website is composed of adding a product and deleteing them.
-The products are displayed at the homepage </h5>
+<h5> The website consists of two pages.
+The first is a homepage that displays the list of products and the second is a form for adding one.</h5>
 <h5> Please make the neccessary adjustments to the config file and see the table.sql file for the table schema </h5>

 <h1> Figma Prototypes </h1>